 Section 4: Notice of Meetings of Members

-At least thirty (30) days prior to the date of any meeting of the entire membership, written notice of the time and place of such meeting shall be mailed first class to each member in good standing at his/her address shown on the records of the Association.
+At least thirty (30) days prior to the date of any meeting of the entire membership, written notice of the time and place of such meeting shall be mailed or emailed to each member in good standing at his/her address or email address shown on the records of the Association.

 Section 5: Special Meetings